 You can use the following diagram to trace through the argument.
 I suggest you click on it to show it in a new window and then print it and have it beside you as you read the discussion.
 If you are interested in a more detailed and academic discussion of these issues then I suggest you read my latest book Full employment abandoned: shifting sands and policy failures (with Joan Muysken) which was published by Edward Elgar in 2008.

-Budget deficits or surpluses occur in a modern monetary economies.
+Fiscal deficits or surpluses occur in a modern monetary economies.
 A modern monetary economy such as Australia and almost every major economy has four essential features:

 - A floating exchange rate, which frees monetary policy from the need to defend foreign exchange reserves;